-This section describes some common application circuits using the ADS8881.
+This section describes some common application circuits using the ADS8883.
 These data acquisition (DAQ) blocks are optimized for specific input types and performance requirements of the system.
-For simplicity, power-supply decoupling capacitors are not shown in these circuit diagrams; see the Power Supply section for suggested guidelines.
+For simplicity, power-supply decoupling capacitors are not shown in these circuit diagrams; refer to the Power Supply section for suggested guidelines.